Bullying & Harassment

 Being an active bystander means being aware of when someones behaviour is inappropriate or threatening and deciding to challenge this behaviour.

-If you don’t feel comfortable doing this directly, get someone to help you or come and see the Society Team.
+If you don’t feel comfortable calling the behaviour out then and there, get someone to help you and let us know.

 Before you do anything consider the A,B,C approach